saltyorg/docs/docs/saltbox/inventory/index.md

 ### Addition

-??? info inline end "\`custom\` Variables"
+??? tip info end "\`custom\` Variables"
     Variables suffixed with `_custom` and variables defined with an empty string fall under this category.
 Respectively, this is used to add custom values to a list or a dictionary without discarding existing values, and to assign a value to an exposed role-specific setting.

 A common use for additions is to specify extra Docker mappings or flags.
 Let's examine how to give our [code-server](../../sandbox/apps/code_server.md) container access to more locations on the host: